108charlotte/Personal-Portfolio/README.md

 ## Credits
 I used bootstrap for my CSS styling.

-I also used chatgpt to generate some simple navbar code using bootstrap.
+I also used chatgpt to generate some simple navbar code using bootstrap, but later changed it to a custom one since I didn't like how the bootstrap looked.

+Beautiful rainbow gradient from this article: https://welearncode.com/rainbow-text/

+Thank you so much to the Tahmid Ahmed youtube channel, I used the video "Create A Portfolio Website With Auto Typing Text Using HTML CSS And Javascript" in order the create the text-typing animation for my site!

+Also thanks to google fonts for the barlow font!

 ## Setup
 If you want to host this website on your own computer, first: open a copied version of the github repo in your editor of choice.
 Next, download liveserver if you haven't already.
 Then, two-finger click on any of the html files, and select open with liveserver.
 It should automatically open the website in your browser!